eclipse-theia/theia-website/src/docs/tree_widget.md

 ## Supporting Drag & Drop

-One feature that is, at least currently, not implemented in the `TreeWidget` base class is Drag & Drop handling.
-But it is possible to add it with a reasonable amount of code.
+One feature that is, at least currently, not implemented in the `TreeWidget` base class, is Drag & Drop handling.
+But it is still possible to add it with a few lines of code.

 Let's say we want to support moving a leaf node and attach it to a different containing node.
 The code for this operation (again implemented in the `TreeViewExampleModel`) looks as follows: